reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ...
 ```

-The above output shows the bean created for `BeanViewer`, `ExplicitScan`, and `Users` and printed by our `BeanViewer`.
-Since all these classes come under our parent package `io.reflectoring.componentscan` these are auto scanned by Spring.
+The above output shows the bean created for `BeanViewer`, `ExplicitScan`, and `Users` are printed out by our `BeanViewer`.

 ### Using `@ComponentScan` without any attributes

-If we have a package that does not come under our parent package, we can use `@ComponentScan` along with `@Configuration`.
-This will tell Spring to scan the components in the package where this `@Configuration` class is present and its sub-packages.
+If we have a package that is not under our parent package, or we're not using Spring Boot at all, we can use `@ComponentScan` along with a `@Configuration` bean.

+This will tell Spring to scan the components in the package of this `@Configuration` class and its sub-packages:

 ```java
 package io.reflectoring.birds;